Octave Records’ latest release, Ragtime World

 FD: Did you work out the arrangements right on the spot?

 JH: Over years of touring in a four-piece, two guitars, bass, drums lineup and the way Colin writes songs, we had worked out a consistent sort of guitar blend through the years.
 We typically have specific ideas of, if this guitar does this, the other guitar should do something else.
 If one guitar is texturally this way, this other guitar should maybe be texturally another way.
-There's latitude within that for interpretation, but [we have an] underlying framework that carried over into this session.
+There's latitude within that for interpretation, but underlying framework that carried over into this session.

 FD: I hate to use the words “post-rock” or “postmodern rock,” but I get the sense that your music is borne out of everything that's come before it.
 It really sounds like your own thing.